joelalgee/disaster_tweets/README.md

 High recall with low precision would mean sending a large number of irrelevant messages to an agency, which doesn't reduce the manual workload by much.
 High precision with low recall would mean missing most of the relevant messages, so the rest of the messages would need to be sent over and checked manually anyway.

 For this reason, F1 micro score is used for scoring by the grid search.

+## Credits

+The project, and parts of the code, were provided by [Udacity](https://www.udacity.com/), as part of their Data Scientist nanodegree.
+The data were provided by [Figure Eight](https://www.figure-eight.com/), a machine learning and artificial intelligence company based in San Francisco.